Gekkio/sbt-eclipse-plugin/README.md

  - Find how to programmatically move it up to avoid conflicts with Scala/JRE
  - Hide the `lib_managed` folder
  - Possibly ping for changes and refresh automatically
+ - Set up an update site if there is enough interest